Backblaze/b2-sdk-java/README.md

 The middle layer, consists of the B2StorageClientWebifier.
 The webifier's job is to translate logical B2 API calls (such as list file names, or upload a file) into the appropriate HTTP requests and to interpret the responses.
 The webifier isolates the B2StorageClientImpl from doing this mapping.
 We stub the webifier layer to test B2StorageClientImpl.

-The bottom layer is the WebApiClient.
+The bottom layer is the B2WebApiClient.
 It provides a few simple methods, such as postJsonReturnJson(), postDataReturnJson(), and getContent().
-We stub WebApiClient to test the B2StorageClientImpl.
-This layer isolates the rest of the SDK from the HTTPS implementation so that developers can provide their own web client if they want.  b2sdk4j's default implementation uses the [Apache HttpClient][].
+We stub B2WebApiClient to test the B2StorageClientImpl.
+This layer isolates the rest of the SDK from the HTTPS implementation so that developers can provide their own web client if they want.
+The b2sdk4j-httpclient jar provides an implementation that uses the [Apache HttpClient][].

 One of the main helpers is our B2Json class.
 It uses annotations on class members and constructors to convert between Java classes and JSON.
 (We can discuss why we